Nazi Party rally grounds

 The Nazi party rally grounds (Reichsparteitagsgelände, lit.
-'Reich Party Congress Grounds') covered about 11 km2 in the southeast of Nuremberg, Germany.
+'Reich Party Congress Grounds') collectively describe a complex of megastructures and clearings which together occupy around 11 km2 of land to the southeast of Nuremberg, Germany.
 Six Nazi party rallies were held there between 1933 and 1938.

-Overview
+History

-On 30 August 1933, Hitler declared Nuremberg the "City of the Reichsparteitage (Reich Party Congresses)".
+On 30 August 1933, Hitler declared Nuremberg the "City of the Reichsparteitage".
 The Party Congresses (Reichsparteitage) were a self-portrayal of the NS-state and had no programmatic task, simply demonstrating the unity of the nation.
 In a propagandistic way a relation was to be drawn between the Nazi movement and the glory of the medieval emperors and the meetings of the Imperial Estates which had been held in Nuremberg in the Middle Ages.

 The grounds were designed by Hitler's architect Albert Speer, except for the Congress Hall, which was designed by Ludwig and Franz Ruff.
 However, only Zeppelinfeld, Luitpoldarena, and Große Straße were finished.